-Many times over 40 years I have wondered why there is not a better church, a more progressive mystical body of Christ you can look for in a building.
-I have been curious why we find little new knowledge with a new priest or even a new understanding about old scripture.
-I often get inspired by sound bites I see on face book, blurbs about the oneness of humankind or the universal energy imbued in creation.
-Where are the holy people?
+Many times over 40 years I have wondered why there is not a better church, a more flexible mystical body of Christ you can look for in a building.
+I have been curious why we struggle with new knowledge.
+New priests enter the church every year with new understanding about old scripture.
+I often get inspired by sound bites I see on face book, blurbs about the oneness of humankind, Spiritual Simplicity or the universal energy imbued in creation.

 Some of us have no problem drifting on the ocean of God and floating from one denomination to another asking, Is not God everywhere?
-More and more of us are asking what separates us, where is the peace between us, why is not spiritually more simple?
-Every day the way changes.
+More and more of us are asking what separates us, where is the peace between us, where is the Spiritual Simplicity?

 Looking at the root